Updated September 6, 2021.

 - The high and low amounts represent the price to buy new equipment.
 This range includes the purchase of audio-visual equipment.

-- This represents the cost for the fully-integrated required point-of-sale (POS) system with Capriotti’s suite of services.
+- This represents the cost for the fully-integrated required point-of-sale (POS) system with the franchisor’s required suite of services.

-- You do not pay a training fee, but you will pay all personal expenses for the training, including transportation to Las Vegas, lodging, meals, wages, and benefits for you and any of your employees during the Pre-Opening Mock Operations.
+- You do not pay an initial training fee, but you will pay all personal expenses for the training for you and your employees, including transportation to Las Vegas, lodging, meals, wages, and benefits for you and any of your employees during the Pre-Opening Mock Operations.

 - All Restaurants must have at least 2 Pre-Opening Mock Operation and staff training events, commonly called a friends and family night.
 For the friends and family night, the franchisor estimates food costs of $1,500 and approximately 200 salary hours for 3 days of employee pre-opening training.